News from our work

 January 2023

-Following their solar education through SENDEA Academy, selected students will receive several months of support to build their solar business.
+Following their solar training through the SENDEA Academy, selected students receive several months of support in setting up their solar business.

 Left: Doreen Nabwire (24) is one of the participants in this program.
 She runs a small store selling electronic parts in Kamuli Buwenge, northeast of the capital Kampala.
 She will also offer solar kits for light and cell phone charging in her store in the future.